RAF Odiham is home to several helicopter squadrons flying the Chinook.

-Please note: Although every effort is made to promulgate accurate information, the forecast flying schedule is subject to short-notice changes owing to weather conditions, aircraft serviceability and other unforeseen factors, such as the requirements placed on RAF Odiham by Her Majesty's Government.
+Please Note: Although every effort will be made to promulgate accurate information, the forecast flying schedule is subject to short-notice changes owing to weather conditions, aircraft serviceability and other unforeseen factors, such as the requirements placed on RAF Odiham by Her Majesty’s Government.

 For more information regarding low flying activity, contact the RAF Odiham Engagements Officer: